CBASP

 Blind Spots

-Narrow application (chronic depression only); pre-operational framing may pathologize; disciplined personal involvement requires high therapist skill; limited replication outside McCullough's group
+Narrow application (chronic depression only); pre-operational framing may pathologize; disciplined personal involvement requires high therapist skill, since the model treats it as a trained technique rather than a boundary lapse and it is not safely improvised, so the practical constraint on using CBASP is whether a trained therapist is available; limited replication outside McCullough's group

 Contraindications

-Active psychosis, acute suicidality, severe cognitive impairment, clients without chronic depression (designed specifically for persistent depressive disorder), clients unable to engage in the disciplined personal involvement the model requires of therapists
+Active psychosis, acute suicidality, severe cognitive impairment, clients without chronic depression (the model was built for persistent depressive disorder)

 Training